2008 Samsung 500

 The 2008 Samsung 500 was the seventh race for the 2008 NASCAR Sprint Cup season and run on Sunday, April 6 at Texas Motor Speedway in Fort Worth, Texas.
-The race was broadcast on television by Fox starting at 1:30 PM US EDT, and broadcast via radio and Sirius Satellite Radio on the Performance Racing Network beginning at 1 PM US EDT.
+The race was broadcast on television by Fox starting at 1:30 PM EDT, and broadcast via radio and Sirius Satellite Radio on the Performance Racing Network beginning at 1 PM EDT.